dbetter/tcp_udp_linux_c_server_client/README.md

 How to run the client/server:

-1. There's a "Makefile" included in the folder of the excercise.
+There's a "Makefile" included in the folder of the excercise.
 ```
 Make
 ```

-2. after "Make", there'll be 2 executable files, "server" & "client".
+After "Make", there'll be 2 executable files, "server" & "client".

 ### First of all, activate the "server":
 There are two options as to how to run the server:

 1. TCP connection, supports -d & -s flags
   * -d for directive to start at